Coronary artery disease (CAD) is the leading cause of mortality globally.

 There are dilated, thin-walled, poorly contracting ventricles...

-Double-density sign is seen on frontal chest radiograph in the presence of left atrial enlargement, and occurs when the right side of the left atrium pushes behind the right cardiac shadow, indenting the adjacent lung and forming its own distinct silhouette 1-3.
+The double-density sign is seen on frontal chest radiographs in the presence of left atrial enlargement, and occurs when the right side of the left atrium pushes behind the right cardiac shadow, indenting the adjacent lung and forming its own distinct silhouette 1-3.

 The double density sign, also sometimes clumsily referred to as the hotter spot within hot area sign, is a bone scan sign of an osteoid osteoma.

 It refers to a central focus of intense uptake (the nidus) within a surrounding lower, but nonetheless increased uptake, rim.

 Double oblique is a type of multiplanar reconstruction used in cardiac cross-sectional imaging.
 It is useful for an accurate assessment of the ascending aorta and aortic annulus, and is particularly useful for pre- and post-procedure evaluation of a transcatheter aortic valve replacement (TAVR)....

 Double outlet left ventricle (DOLV) is an extremely rare congenital cardiac anomaly where both the aorta and pulmonary trunk arise from the anatomical left ventricle.
 It is usually classified as a conotruncal anomaly and is often associated with a ventricular septal defect with normal continuity...

 Double outlet right ventricle (DORV) is a congenital cardiac anomaly where both the aorta and pulmonary trunk arise from the morphologically right ventricle.
 It is reported to account for ~2% of congenital cardiac defects 1.
 It is usually classed as a conotruncal anomaly.
 There is almost always ...